 \subsection{Customised inputs}

-Here is a~list of more complex input options, which allows for modelling more advanced physical configurations: \begin{itemize} \item \emph{User-generated Ionization Rates:} CUPRAD includes, by default, a~PPT-like ionization rates (see Appendix~B.1.2 of~\cite{Bergé2007} for the concrete implementation of the ionization model).
-The code can use an arbitrary ionization input by specifying the input \texttt{CUPRAD/inputs/ionization\_model=ext}.
-Once applied, it requires a~ionization-rate table (the values of the ionization rate as a~function of the strength of the electric field) to be stored in the group \texttt{CUPRAD/ionisation\_model}. \item \emph{Inhomogeneous Gas Densities and Pre-Ionziation:} An arbitrary density profile can be used in the model.
-It can be specified as a~2D map in the $(\rho,z)$-coordinates or as a~1D-array on the either of the coordinates.
-This allows us to model HHG in gas jets or even more complex geometries~\cite{Strelkov2017, Finke2024}.
-Similarly to the density profile, we can set a~map of the pre-ionization: the initial electron density before the interaction. \item \emph{User-generated Input Laser Pulses:} The versatility of the code is completed by implementing an arbitrary profile of the input laser pulse that are specified as functions $\E(\rho ,t)$.
-This feature is shown in Example~\ref{Physical examples: HHG with Bessel-Gauss Beams}. \end{itemize}
+Here, we provide a list of advanced input options that enable the modelling of more sophisticated physical configurations: \begin{itemize} \item \emph{User-generated Ionisation Rates:} CUPRAD implements by default a~PPT-like ionisation rate (see Appendix~B.1.2 of~\cite{Bergé2007} for implementation details).
+Alternatively, the code can use externally defined ionisation data by setting the parameter \texttt{CUPRAD/inputs/ionization\_model=ext}.
+In this mode, a~table of ionisation rates--providing the rate as a function of the electric-field amplitude--must be supplied and stored in the group \texttt{CUPRAD/ionisation\_model}. \item \emph{Inhomogeneous Gas Densities and Pre-Ionisation:}The model supports the use of arbitrary gas-density profiles, which can be defined either as a~2D map in $(\rho,z)$ coordinates or as a 1D array along any of these axes.
+This flexibility enables the simulation of HHG in gas jets and other complex geometries~\cite{Strelkov2017, Finke2024}.
+In a similar manner, a spatial map of pre-ionisation--representing the initial electron density prior to the laser--medium interaction can also be specified. \item \emph{User-generated Input Laser Pulses:} The versatility of the code is further enhanced by allowing arbitrary input laser pulse profiles, specified as functions $\E(\rho,t)$.
+This capability is demonstrated in Example~\ref{Physical examples: HHG with Bessel-Gauss Beams}. \end{itemize}